ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-exclude-wia-sources-in-the-source-list.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How To Exclude WIA Sources In The Source List
+title: How To Exclude WIA Sources In The Source List
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How To Exclude WIA Sources In The Source List
-description: Dynamic Web TWAIN SDK Documentation FAQs How To Exclude WIA Sources In The Source List
+description: How To Exclude WIA Sources In The Source List
 ---

-# Develop
+# Development

 ## How to exclude WIA sources in the source list?